Application Process

 Criteria

-School Athletes must be in Year 13, or out of school athletes at an equivalent age in 2025.
+1. School Athletes must be in Year 13, or out of school athletes at an equivalent age in 2025.

 Year 2 – Leadership Year

-The second-year program (The Leadership Year) builds on principles from year one, and includes one on one consults in athlete life (which addresses performance and life goals), health and wellbeing, mental skills coaching and sports nutrition oversight and programming, more in depth workshops as well as gym-based training and programming.
+The second-year programme (The Leadership Year), builds on principles from year one, and includes one on one consults in athlete life (which addresses performance and life goals), health and wellbeing, mental skills coaching and sports nutrition oversight and programming, more in depth workshops as well as gym-based training and programming.
 The multi-disciplinary approach in year two is so important to supporting the athlete in sport and life and addresses the overall health and wellbeing of the athlete.
 Their sports doctors, physios, parents and coaches are all involved in the process.

 Criteria

-All year 1 athletes progress onto year 2 without needing to apply, with the only criteria being they are still involved in their sport, and they were committed to the program in year 1.
+1. All year 1 athletes progress onto year 2 without needing to apply, with the only criteria being they are still involved in their sport, and they were committed to the programme in year 1.
 It’s important to note that we will continue to support an athlete if they are injured and requiring time out from their sport.

 Year 3 – Excel

-Selection into the Excel program will be at the discretion of the Programme Manager and consideration will be given to how the athlete is tracking at a regional and national level.
+Selection into the Excel programme will be at the discretion of the Programme Manager and consideration will be given to how the athlete is tracking at a regional and national level.
 This program is targeting athletes out of school who are currently unsupported, but are still passionate about achieving in their sport.
 These athletes must have a desire to compete and perform at a National or International level.
-Athletes in this program will benefit from strength and conditioning, and will be supported through athlete life consultations addressing, planning, goals, sport/life balance, health and wellbeing.All new Excel athletes are also given the option to attend any year 1 and 2 workshops they’re interested in.
+Athletes in this programme will benefit from strength and conditioning, and will be supported through athlete life consultations addressing planning, goals, sport/life balance, health and wellbeing.
+All new Excel athletes are also given the option to attend any year 1 and 2 workshops they’re interested in.
 Other potential services we’ll offer include mental skills coaching for performance and sports nutrition.
+This involves taking the athletes to the supermarket and learning to read labels, as well as a workshop on cooking when flatting and in 2026 a cooking workshop.

 Criteria